eficode-academy/jenkins-katas/labs/credentialsandenv.md

 ```

 * Commit this and push it to see the result.
 * Look at the logs of the build to see the usage of credentials.
-Are your credentials vissible in the log?
+Are your credentials visible in the log?
 * Log into Docker hub to see if you have gotten a new repository with a micronaut-app image.

 > note: If you wonder why the script works, even though you do not set DOCKERCREDS_PSW directly, then look at this example and explanaition: https://jenkins.io/doc/book/pipeline/jenkinsfile/#usernames-and-passwords